 Quadrant have a fascinating piece regarding the historical existence of Australian pygmies, a racially distinct group from Aboriginals as we now understand them.

-And yet, past waves of pre- European immigration doesn’t entirely belittle the ‘one people’ understanding in the modern-day.
-While Aboriginals are indeed a culturally and likely a racially diverse group, when in the presence of Europeans, their civilisational, historical and cultural similarities are near enough to legitimately assert a unique ethnic identity.
+That said, pre-European immigration to Australia does not entirely dismantle the idea of Aboriginals being ‘one people’ in the modern-day.
+While Aboriginals are a culturally and ethnically diverse group, when in the presence of Europeans, their civilisational, historical and cultural similarities are near enough to legitimately assert a unique ethnic identity.

-A comparable situation is playing out today with regards to a shared Western ethnic identity.
-For while Europeans have mercilessly slaughtered one another for millennia, when their new African/ Islamic rivals arrive in Europe, they don’t perceive France as for the French, or Germany for the Germans.
-They perceive Europe as being white, and they are attacked as such.
-This common enemy is precisely why American nationalists cheered on Victor Orban, a leader of a previously culturally distinct, communist and somewhat isolated nation.
-As such, a new embryonic white identity is emerging to face contemporary challenges, as Aboriginal Australia likewise responds to its own cirumstances in 2018.
+A similar situation is playing out today with regards to a shared White identity.
+Whilst Europeans have mercilessly slaughtered one another for millennia, when Third Worlders arrive in Europe, they don’t fundamentally perceive France as being for the French, or Germany being for the Germans.
+They treat them as being White.

 “The extinction of the Australian pygmies,” Quadrant, by Keith Windschuttle and Tim Gillin, June 1, 2002: